cloudify-cosmo/docs.getcloudify.org/content/install_maintain/agents/configuration.md

 ...
 {{< /highlight >}}

 You can use this section to specify a global agent configuration that will apply to all installed agents.
-This is the only way to set deployment agents configuration.

 # Configuration Properties